 If you’re a manager who’s faced with the decision to let your employees work outside the traditional office environment it pays to evaluate the benefits of such working arrangement but also to get familiar with the common myths that surround remote work.

 Even though there are a lot of companies successfully working remotely today, there are no crash courses on how to build a remote-first company.
 The best you can do is learn from the example of others ie companies like Automatic (the company behind WordPress), Buffer (a popular social media scheduling tool), Zapier (web applications workflow automation tool), and, why not, Bejamas (Jamstack web dev shop).

 Remote work refers to a job that is done outside of the office.
 As a remote worker you can work from anywhere (usually home or a co-working space) as long as you have access to the internet.
 Commuting and going to the office at the company's headquarters is not necessary in order to complete the work tasks.

 Basically, remote work allows people to work outside the traditional 9-5 office environment.

 Sign up and be the first to know about new job positions and blog posts.

-Everybody has their own WHY when it comes to working remotely but it all comes down to the benefits that remote work offers that resonates with the individual.
+Everybody has their own WHY when it comes to working remotely but it all comes down to the benefits that remote work offers that resonate with the individual.
 I’ll discuss these later on.

 For instance, some companies allow their employees to be away for the majority of the working week.
 Other companies request their employees to show up at least once or twice per week to attend meetings or discuss certain work-related things.
 This is an ideal combination for those that are looking to split up time that's spent in the office and working remotely.

-For everyone else, working remotely typically means working in a home office, cafe or a co-working space (just so you know, beach counts as co-working space).
+For everyone else, working remotely typically means working in a home office, cafe, or co-working space (just so you know, beach counts as co-working space).

 Home is a great place to get work done especially for people who have children.
 Eliminating commuting allows them to have extra quality time with their kids and significant others.